 - Visible evidence of structural damage via CT scan, MRI, ultrasound, or x-ray with contrast

-What are the Symptoms of Stage 1 Kidney Disease?
+What are the symptoms of stage 1 kidney disease?

-It can take years before the disease progresses to a symptomatic stage, especially if you are living a healthy lifestyle and do not have other conditions that would cause complications and place you at higher risk.
-These might include diabetes, high blood pressure, anemia, heart disease, acute kidney injury, and/or a family history of polycystic kidney disease.
+It can take years before the disease progresses to be symptomatic—especially if you are living a healthy lifestyle and don’t have any other conditions that could cause complications and put you at higher risk.
+Conditions that fall into this category include diabetes, high blood pressure, anemia, heart disease, acute kidney injury (AKI), and/or a family history of polycystic kidney disease (PKD).

 Since your kidneys are still functioning well, you can potentially live with stage 1 kidney disease for many years.
 Factors that determine this include your age, sex, underlying health issues, and lifestyle.
 Early detection and intervention can help you live longer and better.

-Living with Stage 1 Kidney Disease
+Living with stage 1 kidney disease

-Here are some ways to help slow down the damage to your kidneys in Stage 1 kidney disease:
+Here are some ways to help slow down the damage to your kidneys in stage 1 kidney disease:

-- Manage your blood sugar if you have diabetes
+- Manage your blood sugar if you have diabetes.

-- 125/75 for those with diabetes
+- 125/75 for those with diabetes,

-- 125/75 for non-diabetes with proteinuria
+- 125/75 for non-diabetes with proteinuria, and

-- 130/85 for non-diabetes and non-proteinuria
+- 130/85 for non-diabetes and non-proteinuria.

-- Lower your LDL cholesterol and increase your HDL cholesterol
+- Lower your LDL cholesterol and increase your HDL cholesterol.

-- Eat a healthy diet of mostly fruits, veggies, and whole grains & avoid sugar, salt, and fat; don’t eat too much protein, but make sure you get enough healthy calories
+- Eat a healthy diet of mostly fruits, veggies, and whole grains.
+Avoid sugar, salt, and fat.
+Don’t eat too much protein, but make sure you get enough healthy calories.

-- Don’t smoke or use tobacco products
+- Don’t smoke or use tobacco products.

-- Achieve and maintain a healthy weight
+- Achieve and maintain a healthy weight.

-- Ask your doctor if there are medicines you can take to help protect your kidneys
+- Ask your doctor if there are medicines you can take to help protect your kidneys.

-- Get a referral from your doctor for a nephrologist (kidney specialist), and make an appointment
+- Get a referral from your doctor for a nephrologist (kidney specialist), and make an appointment.